-Occipital nerve block (your doctor may also call it occipital nerve injection): The doctor will inject a mix of anesthetic and steroid into these nerves.
-Located at the base of your skull, they’re often the starting point for headaches.
+Occipital nerve block (your doctor may also call it occipital nerve injection).
+The doctor will inject a mix of anesthetic and steroid into these nerves.
+They’re at the base of your skull, and they’re often the starting point for headaches.
 This is a temporary treatment until a preventive can start to work.

 If nothing else works, surgery may be an option for people who don't get a break from cluster headaches.

 Deep brain stimulation, which involves placing an electrode deep into the brain, is losing favor to less invasive options.

 Most procedures involve blocking the trigeminal nerve, a main pathway for pain.
 It controls the area around your eye, but a misstep can lead to weakness in your jaw and loss of sensation in your face and head.

 These moves can help you avoid cluster headaches:

 - Keep a regular sleep schedule.
 A change to your routine can kick off a headache.